opencpes/json-data-format/opencpe-v1-documentation.md

 ## opencpe_valid_to

 STRING in ISO8601 format, the date until which theCPE is valid, if blank then assumed to be currently valid thus it is optional

+## opencpe_searchable

+STRING in format "public" or "private" and defaults to private, mandatory